-According to the CNDDB, seventy-six (76) special-status wildlife species have been reported in the Perris and Steele Peak quadrangles (refer to Attachment D).
-No special-status wildlife species were observed on the project site during the field investigation.
-Based on habitat requirements for specific species and the availability and quality of on-site habitats, it was determined that the project site has a moderate potential to support Cooper's hawk (Accipiter cooperii), sharp-shinned hawk (Accipiter striatus), burrowing owl, and California horned lark (Eremophila alpestris actia).
+According to the CNDDB, seventy-six (76) special-status wildlife species have been reported in the Perris and Steele Peak quadrangles (refer to Attachment C).
+The only special-status wildlife species observed during the field investigation was California horned lark (Eremophila alpestris actia).
+Based on habitat requirements for specific species and the availability and quality of on-site habitats, it was determined that the project site has a moderate potential to support Cooper's hawk (Accipiter cooperii), sharp-shinned hawk (Accipiter striatus), and burrowing owl.

-To ensure no impacts occur to the aforementioned special-status avian species do not occur from implementation of the proposed project, a pre-construction nesting bird clearance survey shall be conducted prior to ground disturbance.
+To ensure no impacts occur to the aforementioned special-status species do not occur from implementation of the proposed project, a pre-construction nesting bird clearance survey shall be conducted prior to ground disturbance.
 With implementation of the pre-construction nesting bird clearance survey, impacts to these species will be less than significant and no mitigation will be required.